ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

 In Ansible 1.4 and later you can configure an additional roles_path to search for roles.
 Use this to check all of your common roles out to one location, and share them easily between multiple playbook projects.
 See :ref:`intro_configuration` for details about how to set this up in ansible.cfg.

+Note that when roles have the same name, the first role that matches it in the search path will be used and the later occurences will be ignored.
+This can lead to confusion over which role is in use during a task, and it is suggested to use appropriate naming to avoid this.

 Ansible Galaxy
 ``````````````